DMedina559/minecraft/addons/moneyz_economy/README.md

 ### Moneyz Menu
 Moneyz Economy adds a custom Moneyz Menu that allows Players to access various NPC shops by using the Moneyz Menu item.
 The Moneyz Menu item is craftable in the Crafting Table by putting 1 of each Resource in the grid, no shape required. [^3]

+The Moneyz Menu also require Players to have moneyzTags to access certain features.[^1]

+The following tags are supported:
+- `moneyzAdmin`: Allows access to Admin Menu
+- `moneyzShop`: Allows access to Shopping
+- `moneyzATM`: Allows access to Moneyz & Resource Exchange [^8]
+- `moneyzSend`: Allows access to Sending feature [^8]

+Admins

 The Moneyz Menus allows Players direct access to:
 - View their Moneyz balance